hannes-sistemica/pg-messaging/README.md

 Omit `-f` to publish all messages in the folder.
 After publishing, you’ll see delivery stats grouped by delivery mode.

 ---

+## Consumer Types and Real-World Use Cases

+The system supports three types of consumers, each suited for different scenarios:

+### 1. Async Consumers (Pull-Based)

+**Implementation:** Clients poll the database for new messages at regular intervals, process them, and mark them as delivered.

+**Ideal for:**
+- **Batch Processing Systems**: Analytics platforms that process data in batches
+- **ETL Pipelines**: Data transfer processes that need reliable message delivery
+- **Reporting Services**: Systems that generate reports from event data
+- **Resource-Intensive Handlers**: Processes that require significant compute resources and need to control their own pace

+**Real-World Examples in this Repository:**
+- `analytics-service`: Processes order and product data to generate business insights
+- `reporting-service`: Creates reports based on system events, optimized for less frequent but larger batch sizes

+**Benefits:**
+- Maximum reliability (messages stay in queue until confirmed as processed)
+- Self-paced consumption (client controls when to fetch messages)
+- Automatic backpressure handling
+- No service availability requirements (client can be offline)

+### 2. HTTP Webhooks (Push-Based)

+**Implementation:** PostgreSQL pushes messages directly to client endpoints via HTTP POST requests.

+**Ideal for:**
+- **Real-Time Systems**: Services requiring immediate notification of events
+- **External Integrations**: Third-party services that expose webhook endpoints
+- **Microservices Communication**: Inter-service messaging within a microservices architecture
+- **Notification Systems**: Alert and notification services

+**Real-World Examples in this Repository:**
+- `notification-service`: Sends real-time notifications to users based on system events
+- `shipping-service`: Initiates shipping processes immediately when orders are paid
+- `customer-service`: Updates customer profiles based on registration and account activities

+**Benefits:**
+- Lower latency (real-time delivery)
+- No polling overhead
+- Simpler client implementation (just expose an HTTP endpoint)
+- Compatible with serverless architectures

+### 3. NOTIFY Listeners (Real-Time)

+**Implementation:** PostgreSQL sends lightweight notifications over channels that clients listen to continuously.

+**Ideal for:**
+- **UI Updates**: Dashboards and admin interfaces needing real-time updates
+- **Cache Invalidation**: Systems that need to know when to refresh cached data
+- **Real-Time Monitoring**: Alerting systems for operational events
+- **Low-Latency Applications**: Trading or bidding systems where milliseconds matter

+**Real-World Examples in this Repository:**
+- `dashboard-service`: Updates admin dashboards in real-time with new order information
+- `admin-portal`: Provides security teams with immediate notification of user login events
+- `monitoring-service`: Alerts operations teams to system issues as they happen

+**Benefits:**
+- Lowest latency (near real-time)
+- Lightweight (minimal overhead on database)
+- No persistence requirements (ephemeral)
+- Efficient for high-frequency events

 ## Receiving Messages